 Chapter I is about the oral history of folklore in my Guangdong hometown and my living experience in London.
-During my first year in London, I was always curious about the surroundings, but meanwhile I lost in the brand-new cultural background, and strange things here.
+During my first year in London, I was always curious about the surroundings, but meanwhile, I was lost in the brand-new cultural background, and strange things here.
 The same symbol (e.g. butterfly, garlic) often appears in both cultural narratives.
 It drives me to find some spiritual connections between the two different cultures.
 Therefore I began to explore commonalities of these symbols in Chinese and Western culture via metaphor art creation.

 “Summoning” is closely interlinked with culture, politics, personal life conditions, and histories.
 The underlying stories come from folklore, fiction, legends and my life.
-When I tried to discover the underlying stories during photography creation, I found more and more common beliefs that seem to be shared with each other.
+When I tried to discover the underlying stories during photography creation, I found more and more common beliefs that seemed to be shared with each other.

 Chapter I